AtriaIvan/Hospital-System/vacuum-cleaner/README.md

 An autonomous 4WD robot car that moves around, avoids obstacles using an ultrasonic sensor on a servo motor, and vacuums dust using an integrated fan motor.

-Developed for the Summer Training 2026 program at Mansoura University, Faculty of Engineering.

 ---

 ## Features